HIT REIT Files for Chapter 11 Bankruptcy Protection

-The White Law Group continues to investigate potential securities claims involving broker dealers who recommended Hospitality Investors Trust (HIT REIT) to investors?
+The White Law Group continues to investigate potential securities claims involving broker dealers who recommended Hospitality Investors Trust (HIT REIT) to investors.
 The White Law Group may be able to help you recover your financial losses by filing a FINRA arbitration claim against the brokerage firm that sold you the investment.

 Last April we reported that the REIT entered into forbearance agreements with the lenders under certain of its mortgage and mezzanine indebtedness.

-According to new filings with the SEC, HIT REIT reported that its lenders have agreed to extend the expiration date of the forbearance period relating to its mortgage loan, while the REIT considers a pre-packaged Chapter 11 bankruptcy.
+According to with the SEC, HIT REIT reported that its lenders have agreed to extend the expiration date of the forbearance period relating to its mortgage loan, while the REIT considers a pre-packaged Chapter 11 bankruptcy.

 The company reportedly decided not to make required capital reserve payments to the mortgage lender in April and May 2020 which “resulted in events of default under the 92-Pack Loans.”
 The company notes that it was trying to preserve liquidity “in response to the coronavirus pandemic and in conjunction with actions taken by the company’s franchisors temporarily suspending obligations of hotel owners to perform capital improvements and fund capital reserves,” according to SEC filings.